How to Get an Herbalist Certification

 Besides studying herbs, the Professional Herbalist Certificate of Complete requires that student learn basic Western sciences, including anatomy and physiology, and pathology and disease.
 These science courses may be obtained through The East West Herb School science offerings, or through documented attendance at various colleges.

 Professional Herbalist course graduates may attend the East West Clinical Herbalist course, which requires attendance at the on-site herbalist seminars, or hands-on clinical experience under the mentorship of a professional clinical herbalist.

 The East West School of Herbology encourages all students to carefully document and record any and all herbal or related studies they experience and keep records of all cases they treat with herbs, professional or otherwise.
 This may be important for any future accrediting or licensing of herbalists in the USA.
 For now, consider this course of study:

-- Materia medica
+- Materia Medica

-- Principles of formulation
+- Principles of Herbal Remedy Formulation

-- Practical clinical experience
+- Practical Clinical Experience

 The herbal industry is the fastest growing branch of the multi-billion dollar a year alternative health movement.
 Individuals who are skilled in the complexities of clinical herbal medicine are needed in all branches of this industry.

 Many herbalists and students of herbal medicine are able to work with licensed practitioners in offering herbal alternatives and solutions to patients.
 Others may work as private herbal consultants using herbs to enhance general health and well-being.
 Both may be done if refraining from diagnosing and treating disease and instead using traditional and ancient healing modalities such as Traditional Chinese Medicine (TCM) or Traditional Ayurvedic Medicine (TAM).